rendoruiz/reactjs-hackernews/hackernews-webapp/README.md

 ## Scope and Limitations

-- It Just Werks™: no performance optimizations and tests will be done.
 - Do not use the browser inspector to look up CSS properties when copying element designs on Reddit.
 - Only use API endpoints relating to stories and comments.
 - Provide a commented source URL for every snippet copied from the web with little to no modifications done.
-- Styling Loaders (e.g., "Loading...") are not a priority and highly likely will not be done.
+- Styling loaders (e.g., "Loading...") are not a priority and highly likely will not be done.
+- It Just Werks™: performance optimizations and tests are not a priority and highly likely will not be done.

 ## Resources